MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-cloud-discovery.md

 ### Prerequisites

-Configure automatic log upload for continuous Cloud Discovery reports, as described in [Configure automatic log upload for continuous reports](configure-automatic-log-upload-for-continuous-reports.md).
+Configure automatic log upload for continuous Cloud Discovery reports, as described in [Configure automatic log upload for continuous reports](configure-automatic-log-upload-for-continuous-reports.md) or enable Cloud App Security's integration with Defender for Endpoint, as described in [Integrate Microsoft Defender for Endpoint with Cloud App Security](mde-integration.md).

 ### Steps